 Pork is my favorite meat.
 It’s so tender and has a great flavor.
-I love how you can season it any way you like and it takes flavors great to make a variety of dishes.
-Pork chops are some of my favorite.
-Whether they are bone-in or boneless pork steaks, they are usually cut thin so they cook up in a snap and the texture is outstanding.
+I love how you can season it any way you like to make a variety of dishes.
+Whether you choose bone-in or boneless pork chops, they are usually cut thin.
+That means they cook up in a snap and the texture is outstanding.

-Let the pork chops set for at least an hour.
-If you’re going to do more than an hour, cover in plastic and put in the refrigerator.
+Let the pork chops sit for at least an hour.
+If you’re going to wait more than an hour, cover them in plastic and put them in the refrigerator.
 Then cook with whatever method you prefer.

 Make sure as always to cook pork to the proper temperature.

 After your pork chops are seasoned with taco seasoning, you need to decide your taco flavor profile.
 Do you want your pork chop tacos to be super spicy or mild?
 If you want spice, try adding some spicy peppers on top.